-The Governing Body will ensure an appropriate senior member of staff is appointed to the role of designated safeguarding lead.
+The Governing Body will ensure an appropriate senior member of staff is appointed to the role of Designated Safeguarding Lead (DSL).

 During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangements for out of hours/out of term activities will be agreed with the appropriate member of staff where required.